-As demonstrated by the list above, not only Kingspan has a vast diversity of solutions, but they also build custom made board for each specific application such as the K5 range.
+As demonstrated by the list above, not only Kingspan has a vast diversity of solutions, but they also build custom made boards for each specific application such as the K5 range.
 Which is specifically designed for external wall applications as it allows you to render plaster over the material.

 Their offering is so huge that there is nowhere in a residential building whereby you can't install a Kingspan product, and should you ask for our advice, we would strongly recommend to consider the Kooltherm insulation range, also known as the K range, among your options.

-What is Kingpspan Insulation?
+What is Kingspan Insulation?

-As one of the world's most well-known and trusted manufacturer of insulation, with popular product ranges like Kooltherm, Therma and a variety of different insulation boards, Kingspan has you covered with high quality insulation boards regardless of the application.
+As one of the world's most well-known and trusted manufacturers of insulation, with popular product ranges like Kooltherm, Therma and a variety of different insulation boards, Kingspan has you covered with high quality insulation boards regardless of the application.

 What is Kingspan Kooltherm used for?

 The Kooltherm insulation K-range is the most commonly used Kingspan insulation in the construction industry, one of the main reasons for this is that it gives the option to pick a thinner board without interfering with the u value.
 Made from a fibre-free rigid thermoset phenolic core, this insulation will give you a thermal resistance from 0.018 - 0.023 W/m·K. And with a wide variety of thicknesses available across multiple applications, it’s no wonder the Kingspan Kooltherm is leading the way in the rigid insulation market.

 Due to its strong thermal resistance, Kingspan Kooltherm's range offers a higher resistance than your standard PIR insulation.
 As a result there is a premium associated with the cost as Kooltherm insulation products are about 30% more expensive while increasing the thermal resistance by 10%.
 Still, it is a very popular choice with both architects and builders when it comes to choosing insulation.